 The linear park and adjacent nonprofit/arts incubator brings year round activity to the site and creates a new destination.
 This site is the likely location of staging for the ALCOSAN Ohio River tunnel construction and the park could become part of the ALCOSAN green "leave behind".

-- riverfront path connecting to Station Square - 5 incubator office space for artists / nonprofits coop - 6 trailhead and location of future westward trails - rejuvenate existing structures
+- art installation to celebrate Saw Mill Run and outflow - Saw Mill Run Gateway - ecopark and seasonal event - riverfront path connecting - incubator office space for artists / nonprofits coop - trailhead and location of future westward trails